vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

 assessments every so often.
 There are of course several factors that play a role in assessing the value of a property, such as square feet of livable area, size of the lot (land), quality and condition of the building, and desirability of the area.
-We will only consider square feet of livable area.
+I will only consider square feet of livable area.
 The following exercise can be used to check for any property whether its assessed value is in line or out of line with other properties of similar size in terms of livable area.
 This data set